luiscoco/eShop_Tutorial-Step5_Adding_Item_page/README.md

 ![image](https://github.com/user-attachments/assets/2bf99784-2db0-4203-8d96-d15026d54956)

-## 3. An explanation about the MainLayot razor component
+## 3. We explain the MainLayot razor component

 We are going to explain how **Catalogue Web Page** is implemented